-Missing information and/or missing documents will only be accepted as hard copies, in-person, by mail, or by fax.
+Missing information and/or missing documents will only be accepted as hard copies, in-person, by mail or email.
 The PHA will not accept missing information over the phone.

 When the family submits the RTA and proposed lease, the MHA will also review the terms of the RTA for consistency with the terms of the proposed lease.